mehulagg/gitlab/doc/push_rules/push_rules.md

 ^directory-name\/config\.yml$
 ```

 Example: prevent the specific file named `install.exe` from being pushed to any location in the repository.
-Note that the parenthesized expression `(^|\/)` will match either a file following a directory separator or a file in the repository root.
+Note that the parenthesized expression `(^|\/)` will match either a file following a directory separator or a file in the root directory of the repository:

 ```plaintext
 (^|\/)install\.exe$